KarolDuracz/SVG-Mind-Tree/Web Client for Android device/README.md

 localhost:5000/admin - here are full statistics about reaction time, communication between client and server
 <br /><br />
-localhost:5000/patterns - I write down sequences of numbers at the bottom, which means I write down what interests me the most, PATTERNS from the client who clicks on the tiles or moves them
+localhost:5000/patterns - It write down sequences of numbers at the bottom, which means It write down what interests me the most, PATTERNS from the client who clicks on the tiles or moves them

 ![dump](https://github.com/KarolDuracz/SVG-Mind-Tree/blob/main/Web%20Client%20for%20Android%20device/page%20admin%20and%20patterns.png?raw=true)